ivpn/ivpn.net/src/content/pages/privacy-guides/18-questions-to-ask-your-vpn-service-provider.md

 ---
 ### Introduction

 Choosing a VPN service can be a nerve–wracking ordeal.
-You've probably read about the Snowden leaks and NSA related revelations.
-You probably don't trust your ISP to protect your privacy (and as the [FTC recently concluded](https://www.ftc.gov/system/files/documents/reports/look-what-isps-know-about-you-examining-privacy-practices-six-major-internet-service-providers/p195402_isp_6b_staff_report.pdf), you really shouldn't).
+You've probably read about the Snowden leaks and NSA related revelations about mass surveillance.
+You probably don't trust your ISP to protect your privacy (and as the [FTC concluded in 2021](https://www.ftc.gov/system/files/documents/reports/look-what-isps-know-about-you-examining-privacy-practices-six-major-internet-service-providers/p195402_isp_6b_staff_report.pdf), you really shouldn't).
 Perhaps you don't trust your government.
 You may even distrust all governments and corporations.

 Indeed, you may not trust this guide, and think that it's just an advertorial.
 While that's an understandable concern, I invite you to read on, and judge for yourself.
 I also invite you to read this in the context of my other writings about VPNs, Tor and such, primarily on [Wilders Security Forums][1] and [Tor.StackExchange][2].

 If you're especially concerned about privacy, you may want to obscure your research about VPN providers.
 Although many people use VPN services, extensive research might flag you as someone with something important to hide.
-You can mitigate that risk by using a free VPN service at this step (such as [Calyx VPN](https://calyxinstitute.org/projects/digital-services/vpn)) and free webmail (such as [VFEmail](https://vfemail.net/)).
-For even better privacy, you can add the [Tor Browser Bundle][3] to tunnel Tor through CalyxVPN, and use [VFEmail's hidden service][4].
+You can mitigate that risk by using a free VPN service at this step (such as [Calyx VPN](https://calyxinstitute.org/projects/digital-services/vpn)) and free webmail (such as [mailbox.org](https://mailbox.org) or [RiseUP](https://riseup.net)).
+For even better privacy, you can add the [Tor Browser Bundle][3] to tunnel Tor through CalyxVPN, and connect through the hidden service access when offered, like [Mailbox.org][29] or [RiseUP][5] do.

 Relatively little reliable and trustworthy information about VPN services is available online.
 It's generally best to ignore 'best VPN' and 'VPN review' sites.
-Most feature paid reviews, and some are protection rackets, featuring bad reviews for VPN services that refuse to buy favorable reviews.
+Most of them feature paid reviews, and some are protection rackets, featuring bad reviews for VPN services that refuse to buy favorable reviews.
 Even the honest ones are typically just popularity contests, dominated by clueless torrent users and wannabe 'hackers'.
 If you ever need to get information from a dedicated VPN review source look for those that don't use affiliate parameters on outgoing links (or even better, remove referer information).

 ### TorrentFreak's Surveys

 TorrentFreak's VPN surveys are notable exceptions to the norm.
 In late 2011, it became clear that Luzlsec member 'Recursion' had been identified and arrested based on connection logs that the VPN service HideMyAss provided to the FBI.
 TorrentFreak responded by publishing ['Which VPN Service Providers Really Take Anonymity Seriously?'][5] (now rephrased as "Which VPN Providers Really Take Privacy Seriously?").
 This Q&A has been updated yearly since the original version, now supplying unedited answers to 12 privacy-related questions.

-These are the following (as of 2021):
+These are the following (as of [2023][6]):

 1. Do you keep (or share with third parties) ANY data that would allow you to match an IP-address and a timestamp to a current or former user of your service?
 If so, exactly what information do you hold/share and for how long?
 2. What is the name under which your company is incorporated (+ parent companies, if applicable) and under which jurisdiction does your company operate?